Tektronica/laser_mode_locking/README.md

 invert the natural distribution of energized atoms is required.
 However, a system which has undergone a population inversion will over time redistribute its system of atoms into roughly equal populations of energized and ground state atoms.
-This ultimately doesn't help with new photon generation, no new photons are produced, and the photons that originally entered the system become the same number of photons which emerge from the system.
-Consequently, the concept of perpetually "pumping" atoms back into an excited state is required.
+This ultimately doesn’t help with new photon generation, no new photons are produced, and the photons that originally entered the system become the same number of photons which emerge from the system.
+Consequently, the concept of perpetually “pumping” atoms back into an excited state is required.
 Referred to as **Source Pumping,** laser systems require an external source of energy to maintain population inversion.